 A City of Westminster Guide Lecturers Association walk

-One of a series of lunchtime walks on the first Tuesday of the month starting in front of Westminster Cathedral by City of Westminster Guides: (left to right) Joanna Moncrieff, Rhona Levene, Stephen Benton and Jen Pedler.
+One of a series of lunchtime walks on the first Tuesday of the month starting in front of Westminster Cathedral by Footprints guides: (left to right) Joanna Moncrieff, Rhona Levene, Stephen Benton and Jen Pedler.

 Priced at £6 each (£4.50 concession)